 “You’ve had an exhausting day, time for a cheeky chilled Sauvignon…you might give up?
 Don’t be ridiculous!
 Sober – anagram of Bores!
 Everyone is drinking!
 You can just have one!”

 Alcohol is so ingrained in our culture.
-From baby showers, christening, playdates, parties, weddings, fresher’s week, funerals – from celebrations to commiserations, alcohol is the ‘social glue’ that sticks everything together.
+From baby showers, christening, playdates, parties, weddings, college parties, funerals – from celebrations to commiserations, alcohol is the ‘social glue’ that sticks everything together.
 We have been brainwashed into thinking we are either ‘good drinkers’ or alcoholic losers.
 Clearly there are rock bottom drunks who have a serious issue, and the rest of us are happy social drinkers – occasional lightweights who just can’t hold their beer.

 I learnt over time that it’s a spectrum.
-There are many ‘grey area drinkers’ – so many, in fact, that I’d suggest there are at least 50 shades of grey – but sadly not so sexy!
+There are many ‘gray area drinkers’ – so many, in fact, that I’d suggest there are at least 50 shades of gray – but sadly not so sexy!
 Women have been cajoled into keeping up with the lads, and it’s us baby boomers who are the worst.
 While many millennials are choosing not to drink at all, the biggest rise in drinking is in older women, and yet we are the ones the toxic liquid hits hardest.
 Alcohol is responsible for 200 different illnesses, including cancer, and it’s notably terrible for exacerbating menopausal symptoms.

 To be honest, I wasn’t sure how to stop drinking.
 It was such an ingrained habit, and I was worried about what others might say, whether I’d be ridiculed and ‘sober shamed’, rather than congratulated for the sober badass I really was!
 When you stop smoking everyone says ‘well done!’
 But if you stop drinking people tend to look concerned and ask if you ‘have a problem’.